-- 13.1 A Casual Employee will be paid an hourly casual loading of 20% of the employee's Base Rate of Pay in lieu of all paid leave entitlements.
-The casual loading does not form part of the Base Rate of Pay for any purpose of this Agreement. - 13.2 At the request of the HSUWA, the Employer will supply to the HSUWA the following information with respect to Casual Employees employed during the preceding month, the: - (a) name of each Casual Employee; - (b) work location of each Casual Employee; - (c) classification in which each Casual Employee was engaged and the number of hours so engaged; and - (d) rate of salary paid to each Casual Employee. - 13.3 The Employer may terminate the services of a Casual Employee by giving one hour's notice. - 13.4 The minimum engagement for a Casual Employee will be three consecutive hours on any shift.
+- 13.1 A Casual Employee will be paid an hourly casual loading of 22% of the employee's Base Rate of Pay on and from 1 July 2020, and 25% on and from 1 July 2021.
+The casual loading is in lieu of all paid leave entitlements, unless otherwise specified in this Agreement, and does not form part of the Base Rate of Pay for any purpose of this Agreement. - 13.2 At the request of the HSUWA, the Employer will supply to the HSUWA the following information with respect to Casual Employees employed during the preceding month, the: - (a) name of each Casual Employee; - (b) work location of each Casual Employee; - (c) classification in which each Casual Employee was engaged and the number of hours so engaged; and - (d) rate of salary paid to each Casual Employee. - 13.3 The Employer may terminate the services of a Casual Employee by giving one hour's notice. - 13.4 The minimum engagement for a Casual Employee will be three consecutive hours on any shift.
 Where special circumstances exist, the Employer and the HSUWA may agree in writing to a period of less than three hours. - 13.5 A Casual Employee whose employment is terminated during the period prescribed in subclause 13.4 will remain entitled to the minimum payment of three hours. - 13.6 The Employer will take into account relevant prior experience when determining the appropriate salary increment on each occasion a Casual Employee is engaged.